Ben-G/Website/content/post/24-Flux-iOS.md

 }
 {{< /highlight >}}

 In our codebase we follow a convention where each view controller has a `_bind` method that is called from within `viewWillAppear`.
-This `_bind` method is responsible for subscribing to the store's state and providing code that updates the UI when state changes occurr.
+This `_bind` method is responsible for subscribing to the store's state and providing code that updates the UI when state changes occur.

 Since we need to implement partial UI updates ourselves and cannot rely on a React-like framework, this method usually contains code that describes how a certain state update maps to a UI update.
 Here ReactiveCocoa comes in very handy as it provides many different operators (`skipUntil`, `take`, `map`, etc.) that make it easier to set up these relationships.
+If you haven't used a Reactive library before this code might look a little confusing - but the small subset of ReactiveCocoa that we use can be learnt pretty quickly.

 The first line in the example `_bind` method above ensures that the table view gets updated whenever a state update occurs.
 We use the ReactiveCocoa `ignoreNil()` operator to ensure that we don't kick off updates for an empty state.
 We then use the `map` operator to map the latest state from the store into a description of how the table view should look like.